 Mainly, there are two parameters for block production - the maximum block size and the time interval between two blocks.
 The state of the blockchain changes when a new block is produced.
 Blocks can be produced faster, but then each block will have fewer transactions, reducing overall transactions per second.
 They can be produced at a slower rate, packing more transactions, but then their propagation will become slower (network effects), again reducing transactions per second.
 What we need is a fine-tuned configuration of block parameters so that we can get the best throughput numbers.
 The fine-tuning of these parameters will again depend on the use-case (type and size of transactions) for which we are building the chain.

 In the Ethereum protocol, these block parameters are called

 gas limit (block size) and

 block period (time interval).

-There are several other consensus algorithms being used in different blockchain products and they play an important role in the transactions per second rate.
-Some of the consensus algorithms are security focussed and slow while others are less secure but faster.
+Several other consensus algorithms are being used in different blockchain products, and they play an essential role in the transactions per second rate.
+Some of the consensus algorithms are security focussed and slow, while others are less secure but faster.
 For example, Hyperledger Fabric uses a

 centralized ordering service based consensus which is faster but less secure (non-BFT) than other BFT algorithms (Tendermint, Honey Badger).
 The time it takes to process the block based on consensus rules also impacts the transaction throughput.